Euro zone investor morale improves slightly in September, Sentix says

 Their economic outlook improved, however, with the sub-index rising to -12.8 in September from -20.0 in the previous month.

-Sentix pointed to signals from U.S. President Donald Trump that suggested some progress toward finding a solution to the bitter trade dispute between the world’s two biggest economy.
+Sentix pointed to signals from U.S. President Donald Trump that suggested some progress towards finding a solution to the bitter trade dispute between the world’s two biggest economy.

 “After the bad experiences with U.S. President Trump’s tweets, however, hardly anyone is prepared to make an advance payment here,” Sentix Managing Director Manfred Huebner said.